cogentcore/core/README.md

 * windows:
 	+ support SetPos window method (and probably need to track movement)
+	+ remove lifecycle, update to windows event, close/quit req, etc

 * linux:
 	+ multipart clip.Board
 	+ moving window isn't updating pos of new windows (now fixed? test)
 	+ do similar font name updating as done on Windows now
+	+ remove lifecycle, update to windows event, close/quit req, etc

 * mac:

 ## General / Widgets

+* paint is a Window event

+* double check all the window flags!  also fullscreen.

+* add option for no window render at all while iconfied

 * arrow nav for menubar